dan-fritchman/Thesis/content.md

 m.i1.c = m.i2.c
 ```

-As in Verilog and VHDL, the semantics of _calling_ an Hdl21 module-instance is to provide it with connections.
+As in Verilog and VHDL, the semantics of _calling_ an Hdl21 module-instance are to provide it with connections.

 ```python
 # Create a module